Chemsex

 GHB + Benzos (Etc. Xanax, Valium)

 Another high-risk combination.
-These drugs reinforce each other’s sedative effects and dramatically increase overdose risk.
+These drugs reinforce each other’s sedative effects and dramatically increase fatal overdose risk.

 Racing heart / high blood pressure